top of page

 Can It Be Fixed, or Does It Need Replacement?

 However, if multiple posts are affected or the structure has shifted significantly, a full rebuild may be the safer option.
+An experienced deck builder Minnetonka homeowners trust will provide an honest recommendation based on what’s actually needed, not just what’s easiest.

 How to Prevent This in the Future